akensert/molgraph/README.md

 # MolGraph: Graph Neural Networks for Molecular Machine Learning

-*This is an early release; things are still being updated and added.
+*This is an early release; things are still being updated, added and experimented with.
 Hence, API compatibility may break in the future.*

 *Any feedback is welcomed!*